carpentries/instructor-training/_episodes/23-introductions.md

 > ## Your Academic Past
 >
-> Think back to courses or workshops you really liked or didn't like.
+> Think back to courses or workshops you really liked or did not like.
 > - How did those courses start?
 > - Were you confident in the instructors abilities?
 > - Did you feel like they were enthusiastic about the course and invested in you?
 > - Was it clear what you were going to be learning?
 > - Were you excited about the material?
 > - Did you leave that first day thinking the instructor was uninterested,
->   that you weren't the learners they wanted to be teaching
+>   that you were not the learners they wanted to be teaching
 >   or you had no idea what the course was supposed to be about?
 {: .discussion}